- Something we can’t live without.

 This average is expected to increase in the months to come.

-Content Marketing presents audiences with useful information that provide value and insights to the problems that customers are seeking help for.
+Content Marketing presents audiences with useful information that provides value and insights to the problems that customers are seeking help for.

 Bigger, more established companies can afford to use a smaller percentage of their revenue to put towards Marketing.